Make These Coastal DIY lanterns and Bring the Beach Home This Summer

-A quick and easy DIY project, was just the thing to get my summer house decorating started.
+A quick and easy DIY project was just what I needed to get my summer house decorating started.
 I love this coastal lantern DIY idea.
-Especially since it took less than 15 minutes from start to finish (and that is counting the material gathering part too).
+Especially since it took less than 15 minutes from start to finish (and that is counting the material-gathering part, too).

-This beachy candle holder diy is so easy!
-You can whip them up in 15 minutes and they will add a lovely summery feel to your home.
-Can you imagine lighting the candles on a warm, summer evening?
+This beachy candle holder DIY is so easy!
+You can whip them up in 15 minutes, and they will add a lovely summery feel to your home.
+Can you imagine lighting the candles on a warm summer evening?
 That is so magical.
-I love candles all year round, they add so much ambiance and set the mood perfectly.
-If you love a candle or two too, than this super easy and extremely inexpensive beach themed diy project is for you!
+I love candles all year round.
+They add so much ambiance and set the mood perfectly.
+If you love a candle or two, this super easy and inexpensive beach-themed DIY project is for you!

 Related Reading: DIY Fall Lantern Decor Ideas

-You could make these diy jar candle holders for every season.
+You could make these DIY jar candle holders for every season.
 I can see a fall and a winter variation in my mind easily.
-But these ones are decorated with summer in mind, so I made some coastal lanterns to create a beach house feeling.
+But these ones are decorated with summer in mind, so I made some coastal lanterns to create a beach house feel.

-I made three candle holders but I think I might make some more and line them up down the center of my outdoor table.
+I made three candle holders, but I think I might make more and line them up down the center of my outdoor table.

-If you are so lucky to have a fireplace I think these would look lovely scattered across the mantel.
-Anyway I am sure you can see lots of uses for these diy beach lanterns.
+If you are lucky to have a fireplace, these would look lovely scattered across the mantel.
+Anyway, you’ll see many uses for these DIY beach lanterns.
 So let’s see how to make them.

-This nautical candle holder diy could not be more simple to make!
-If you don’t consider yourself to be crafty you will prove yourself wrong when making these beach lanterns!
+This nautical candle holder DIY could not be more simple to make!
+If you don’t consider yourself crafty, you will prove yourself wrong when making these beach lanterns!

-Once I collected everything to make these beach filled glass jars they were so easy to put together.
+Once I collected everything to make these beach-filled glass jars, they were so easy to assemble.
 I don’t think they took 10 minutes to make.
 And they look so pretty!

-If you don’t have glass cylinders, vases or candle holders that are suitable for this beach decor diy than you can use simple glass jars from your kitchen as well.
-A large pickle jar or mason jar would work too.
+If you don’t have glass cylinders, vases, or candle holders suitable for this beach decor DIY, you can also use simple glass jars from your kitchen.
+A large pickle jar or mason jar would work, too.
 Maybe add an extra embellishment on the outside to style your simple glass jar up a bit.
-I am thinking some Natural Jute Rope for Crafting tied around the jar or a sea star glued to the outside.
+I am thinking of some Natural Jute Rope for Crafting tied around the jar or a sea star glued to the outside.

-2. Fill the glass jars, vases or cylinders your are using with a layer of sand.
+2. Fill the glass jars, vases, or cylinders you are using with a layer of sand.

 3. Fill up to about a quarter to a third of the height of your glass cylinder.